 \section{Radar signal processing}

-This section aims to give a practical radar signal processing pipeline, where, starting from the sensing observation,\footnote{For analytical tractability, $\delta^2_\textrm{cl}, \varsigma_\textrm{sp},\varsigma_\textrm{D},$ and $\varsigma_\tau$ are assumed to be known.
+This section aims to give a \review{pre-detection radar processing pipeline}, where, starting from the sensing observation,\footnote{For analytical tractability, $N,\delta^2_\textrm{cl}, \varsigma_\textrm{sp},\varsigma_\textrm{D},$ and $\varsigma_\tau$ are assumed to be known.
 These quantities can be reliably estimated from target-free range–Doppler bins; thus, this assumption does not limit the practical applicability of the proposed pipeline.} the BS can estimate the parameters of each target.
 The first step is the estimation of the clutter's second-order statistics, so that the action of the former can be eliminated: this is carried out by leveraging the assumed sparsity in each dimension.
 Secondly, the action of the transmitted symbols is eliminated through clutter-aware \ac{MF}.
 The cleaned data is then used to compute \ac{RA} and \ac{RV} maps associated with every stream.
-Thanks to the slowly-changing target assumption, $I$ timeslots are used for radar signal processing tasks.
-Once the maps have been obtained, estimation and detection should be applied to them \cite{liyanaarachchi2023joint}; We have here presented range maps to assess the clutter suppression capabilities and sensing resolution of the system: the sharpness, location, and magnitude of the peaks provide a strong indication of the estimation and detection performance of the system.
-An explicit mathematical derivation of a parameter estimator and a target detector is left for future work.
+Thanks to the slowly-changing target assumption, $I$ timeslots are used for radar signal processing tasks. \review{Once the maps have been obtained, estimation and detection should be applied to them \cite{liyanaarachchi2023joint}; We have here presented range maps to assess the clutter suppression capabilities and sensing resolution of the system: the sharpness, location, and magnitude of the peaks provide a strong indication of the estimation and detection performance of the system.
+An explicit mathematical derivation of a parameter estimator and a target detector is left for future work. }